AaltoSciComp/python-for-scicomp/content/libraries.rst

 .. exercise:: Libraries 1.1: Libraries in your work

-   TODO: What libraries do you use in your work?
+   What libraries do you use in your work?
+What have you made, which you could have reused from some other source.
+What have you used from some other source that you wished you had re-created?

 .. solution:: Libraries 1.1

-   TODO: some example of one person's work
+   ... no solution is provided yet.

 .. exercise:: Libraries 1.2: Evaluating packages